 It would be hard to believe that our game was that much fun.
 But whether it was at the time or not, I believe it definitely can be, if we continue to seek external input like this.
 Even if we ignore the excitement and motivation we felt from seeing other people have fun with our game, and instead quantify only the sheer amount of suggestions and ideas we were presented with by some of the playtesters, the value we got out of this one playtest session was priceless.

 Armed with this knowledge, I set out to create a Discord channel so that anyone could contribute to the game’s development, and I invited /r/chemistry/ to join, where once again, I was inundated with insightful suggestions from actual chemists.
-More recently, I’ve been exchanging ideas with Dr. Tandy Grubbs, Professor and Chair of the Department of Chemistry and Biochemistry at Stetson University, creator of Chemical Mahjong and recipient of an AT&T grant, hoping I can absorb as much of his experience as possible, and I look forward to continuing such efforts with more and more academics in the months to come.
+More recently, I’ve been exchanging ideas with Dr. W. Tandy Grubbs, Professor and Chair of the Department of Chemistry and Biochemistry at Stetson University, creator of Chemical Mahjong and recipient of several grants from the National Science Foundation as well as others, hoping I can absorb as much of his experience as possible, and I look forward to continuing such efforts with more and more academics in the months to come.
 If you too are a chemist, educator or just a student of science like myself, then I invite you to join our community as well!
 We want as much external input as we can get. 😉

 Speaking of external input, I have some exciting news to share!
 Drum roll please…